mjd95/site/content/posts/thursday-paper-2020-05-29.md

 ## Models

-In the authors' parlance, RNs operate on objects.
-This is nice and flexible.
+In the authors' parlance, RNs operate on "objects", which is a pretty general notion.
 The authors get good mileage out of passing in CNN and LSTM embeddings as the input objects to the RNs.

-The objects output the CNN are pretty much what you would expect.
+The objects output by the CNN are pretty much what you would expect.
 They do not care which particular image feature constitutes an object, simply trusting that the CNN has discovered at least some useful objects and trusting that the RN will be able to infer what's important here.

 They actually condition the function $g\_\theta$ on the question it's supposed to be processing (that is, on the LSTM embedding of the question).
 This is different to and less data-efficient than what they said in the introduction, but I guess it is reasonable.